praveenn77/docusaurus-lunr-search/README.md

 ## Using FrontMatter
 By default the library will search for heading only in the children of `.markdown` element.
 If you are using a FrontMatter and you have headings that are encapsulated by other elements, such as divs, then add the attribute `data-search-children` to the elements having headings.
+This also applies for all descendants of the wrapper with data-search-children.

 Check this [issue #115](https://github.com/praveenn77/docusaurus-lunr-search/issues/115) for more detail